U.S. flag

 Skip Header

-For more experienced data users, the Public Use Microdata Sample files might be right for you.
-The PUMS files allow you to create tabulations using confidentiality-protected person and housing unit records.
+The American Community Survey (ACS) releases new data every year on a variety of topics and geographies.
+ACS data products are available on data.census.gov.
+Experienced data users may use the Public Use Microdata Sample, or PUMS, files to create tabulations using confidentiality-protected person and housing unit records.
 Public Use Microdata Areas, or PUMAs, are the lowest level of geography available in the PUMS files.

 Top of Section